 Q: When people come to you for help, what do they usually want help with?
 A: Most people know I’m a nutritionist so I get asked for diet advice a lot, which I don’t mind at all.
 I enjoy helping people understand what they’re doing right already, and what they could do to improve their diet too.

-Since I haven’t discovered many new blogs that I fit the criteria for the Leibster award since accepting my previous nomination, I only have two to add.
+Since I haven’t discovered many new blogs that I fit the criteria for the Leibster award since accepting my previous nomination, I only have one to add.

 11 Questions for my Nominees.